Ryan Coisson: Building Wealth and Managing Risk

 56:49.56 – Ryan Coisson

-Allowed me to realize that I have a lot of experience and knowledge in this space.
-You know for the thousands of students that I have been helping without really having to put myself out there just based on my existing business that I had um.
 The response has been tremendous and the feedback has been tremendous.
-Um, but I think that I’m able to add life and a new dimension to a world that often feels stale and complacent and you know part of my hope is that you know writing the content that I’ll be creating more and more of.
-Is going to allow people to kind of catch that vision and excitement for sort of the possibilities in our head you know and that’s sort of the same vision.
-The excitement I caught when I was seventeen years old you know the same reason right?
+But I think that I’m able to add life and a new dimension to a world that often feels stale and complacent.
+And part of my hope is that writing the content that I’ll be creating more and more of is going to allow people to kind of catch that vision and excitement for sort of the possibilities in our head.
+And that’s sort of the same vision.
+The excitement I caught when I was 17 years old, you know the same reason right?
 I think back to how we’ve known each other for a long time.
-Um, and you know, broadly speaking.
-My general personality is a little bit more preserved and you know introverted.
-You know if I were to tell you when I was 17 like I flew to California from my first event that I’d ever been to , you know um.
+And broadly speaking, my general personality is a little bit more preserved and introverted.
+If I were to tell you when I was 17 like I flew to California from my first event that I’d ever been to..

 57:50.34 – Brian David Crane